Paranasal Sinuses: 5 Things You Should Know

 The paranasal sinuses are cavities full of air located in the bones of the skull.
 They have many functions: they help breathing, smell, and even the regulation of body temperature.

-It’s interesting that we almost never notice certain parts of our body until a problem appears, a disease, an alteration.
+It’s often the case that we hardly ever notice certain parts of our body until a problem, illness, or change occurs.

 Anyone who has suffered sinusitis, for example, will undoubtedly know exactly where their sinuses are.

-These structures produce a type of liquid in order to contain, and protect us from, certain bacteria and often that excess of mucus ends up clogging the cavities and causing inflammation.
+These structures produce a type of liquid in order to contain, and protect us from, certain bacteria.
+What often happens is that the excess of mucus ends up clogging the cavities and causing inflammation.

 It’s a common and annoying situation suffered by millions of people, and is one of many medical conditions that affect these delicate and curious structures of our anatomy.
 Today we’re going to tell you more about them.